 MoneySuperMarket research found that two thirds of drivers are changing their driving habits to cope with the rising costs, while five per cent have given up driving altogether.

 But there are still people who continue to flout the law and drive without car insurance, and it’s pushing up costs for the rest of us.
-The Motor Insurers Bureau says that uninsured drivers cost insurers up to £500million a year, adding £30 to average, law-abiding motorist’s premiums
+The Motor Insurers Bureau says that uninsured drivers cost insurers up to £500million a year, adding £30 to average, law-abiding motorists’ premiums.

 This makes it more important than ever to shop around to get the best possible price on car insurance for teenagers.

-Get cheap car insurance for teenagers
+How to get cheap car insurance for teenagers

-Securing your car with additional security features (think steering wheel locks, immobilisers) will reduce the chances of it being stolen, and earn you cheaper teenage car insurance quotes.
+- Securing your car with additional security features like steering wheel locks and immobilisers will reduce the chances of it being stolen, and earn you cheaper teenage car insurance quotes.

 You can also utilise our young driver car insurance guide to find a more specific guide for people in your age bracket.